mlzxy/Zeta/_guide/Config.md

 demo.config('globalDomain',false);
 ~~~

-###Other
+### Other
 - serviceCache:Boolean
-True means reading service from cache in order to speed up, default is true.
+True means reading services from cache in the handler chain in order to speed up, default is true.

 ~~~js
 //default option